Zorbatron/ZBGT/README.md

 - Acts as an HPCA that can supply up to 2,147,483,647 CWU/t!
 - Backported from GregTech Modern, and will be moved into base CEu once M-W-K finishes their PipeNet rewrite.

+Air Intake Hatch
+- Ported from GT++ but it collects dimensions specific gas now!
+- Is a Gas Collector that passively generates air.

 ## Planned:

 Multi Creative Reservoir Hatch